application architecture

 What are the benefits of using HTML5 in Netflix’s web interface?

 Netflix’s use of HTML5 improves cross-browser and cross-platform compatibility by doing away with the need for plugins such as Silverlight.
-This action makes content access and playback more fluid, which greatly enhances user experience.
+This action makes content access and playback more fluid, greatly enhancing user experience.

 What cloud provider does Netflix utilize for its operations?